-There could be 50,000 or more inhabitants in that hive; each and every one may be very enthusiastically try to end the life of any person who disturbs the peace.
+There could be 50,000 or more inhabitants in that hive; each and every one may enthusiastically be trying to end the life of any person who disturbs the peace.

 There are any number of reasons why knowledge about moving beehives is important for the apiarist.
 Perhaps a neighbour was badly stung whilst mowing the grass and demands that you get rid of them; or your child has become allergic to the stings.